sigasi/sigasi_insights/manual/tools.md

 ## Setting the preferred editor

-To open the Sigasi editor from Xilinx, you first have to configure Sigasi as preferred editor in [/manual/opening#Xilinx Vivado] or [/manual/opening#Xilinx ISE].
+To open the Sigasi Studio editor from Xilinx, you first have to configure Sigasi Studio as preferred editor in [/manual/opening#Xilinx Vivado] or [/manual/opening#Xilinx ISE].

-## Importing Xilinx Projects in Sigasi
+## Importing Xilinx Projects in Sigasi Studio

 ## Vivado